 Each credit recovery course will be based upon state curriculum standards and objectives for the corresponding subject and will be aligned across courses within the district.
-The standards and concepts to be addressed in credit recovery courses provided through the district platform will be determined by district and school curriculum specialists and approved by the Executive Director of Secondary Education.
-The standards and concepts to be addressed in credit recovery courses provided by the school will be determined by school staff and approved by the Executive Director of Secondary Education.
+The standards and concepts to be addressed in credit recovery courses will be determined by the teacher who assigned the student the failing grade in the initial credit course, through a diagnostic tool utilized by the credit recovery course facilitator or software program, or through another diagnostic assessment offered by the district.

-Credit recovery course offerings may be limited by the availability of space, facilitators, and appropriate computer-based content and/or due to district or school budgetary constraints.
+Credit recovery course offerings may be limited by the availability of space, facilitators, and appropriate computer-based content and/or due to district budgetary constraints.